vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Bug fix ][ Post List (Pro) ] Fixed sorting by date other than publication date to support multiple posts.
+[ Bug fix ][ Post List (Pro) ] Fixed sorting by display order other than publication date to work for multiple post types.

 = 1.76.0 =
 [ Add function ] Add Setting for the position of VK Blocks on all block inserter.